aselshall/rm/hw/class-presentation1.md

  8. Does the presentation engage and inform the audience?
 (5 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation1%20rubric.docx) that we be used at class for evalluation.

-## Feedback
-   - After your presentation, you will receive feedback from your peers and instructor to help refine your research problem.